spacesailor24/udemy-complete-nodejs-developer-course/README.md

 - **I/O** stands for Input/Output: computers are based on the fundamental idea that every input results in an output
 - [**Pre-packaged Node packages**](https://nodejs.org/api) - https://nodejs.org/api/

+## General Packages

+- [**nodemon**](https://www.npmjs.com/package/nodemon) - https://www.npmjs.com/package/nodemon - nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.

+- [**yargs**](https://www.npmjs.com/package/yargs) - https://www.npmjs.com/package/yargs - Yargs helps you build interactive command line tools, by parsing arguments and generating an elegant user interface.

 ## Useful Codes